-- 1 The hosts that contain both databases should specify the same master server in their server lists. - 2 Any policy that is used to back up the primary should also specify the host that contains the secondary database.

-See "Backing up SQL Server in an environment with log shipping" on page 150.

-3 On the master server, configure permissions for redirected restores for both the primary and the secondary server.
+- The hosts that contain both databases should specify the same master server in their server lists. - Any policy that is used to back up the primary should also specify the host that contains the secondary database. - See "Backing up SQL Server in an environment with log shipping" on page 143. - On the master server, configure permissions for redirected restores for both the primary and the secondary server. - See "Configuring permissions for redirected restores" on page 85.